CATEGORY > Customer Onboarding

 You can structure these calls broadly as follows:

-3. Align on deliverables: with the Sales team present it is good to clarify what the customer has signed up for, the cause for most back and forth is usually this gap, which can be avoided with straightforward communication about what is included as part of this customer’s onboarding.
+With the Sales team present it is good to clarify what the customer has signed up for, the cause for most back and forth is usually this gap, which can be avoided with straightforward communication about what is included as part of this customer’s onboarding.

-5. Conclude the kick-off call followed by minutes and a key deliverable that you will be working on in the next 30-45-60 days!
+Followed by minutes and a key deliverable that you will be working on in the next 30-45-60 days!
 Helps you get directions and helps the customer.

 This is where your customer is familiarized with the product and how this is going to help make their work day easier.
 You could structure your training/demo sessions as follows: